tran-ethan/Bus-reservation-system/README.md

 ### Option 2: Run the App Class in an IDE

-1. Open the terminal or command prompt.
+1. Open your selected IDE

-2. Navigate to the root directory of the project.

-3. In your selected IDE, open the project as a Maven project (in IntelliJ, open pom.xml), and run the `App.main()`.
+2In your selected IDE, open the project as a Maven project (in IntelliJ, open pom.xml), and run the `App.main()`.
    Make sure the SDK is configured to Java Development Kit (JDK) version 18.

 ### Option 3:  Run with JavaFX Maven Plugin